Shifi's Social Smarts Quiz

 -Principal of Yeshiva Ktana of Passaic,

-Fill out the form below to gain access to an exclusive video on how to overcome negativity and live a more positive life!
+Fill out the form below to gain access to an exclusive video on how to overcome negativity!
 Perfect for parents who want to help their children with negativity.

-Whether it is her virtual workshops or one-on-one sessions, Shifi is here to help you not only overcome the struggles you are currently facing.
+Whether it is her virtual workshops or one-on-one sessions, Shifi is here to help you overcome the struggles you are currently facing.

 Social Skills Made Simple.

-This virtual course will teach you the Social Skills and Emotion Management Skills that will transform your relationships.
+This super entertaining, virtual course will teach you the Social Skills and Emotion Management Skills that will transform your relationships.

 Anxiety Made Simple.